vpenso/saltstack-example/README.md

 [salt-master/Dockerfile][10]       | Dockerfile for the Salt master [master-docker-container.sls][12]  | Salt state file build & start salt-master

-Build and start the salt-master container with the docker CLI:
+Build and start the salt-master container using the Docker CLI:

 ```bash
 # build a new salt-master container